 Like 'Perfect Pitch', playing by ear is often talked about as if it's some kind of innate gift which only some people possess (and it's true that some people seem to develop this skill without really trying) but as with all aspects of music, hard work usually beats talent in the end.

 If you want to develop some serious playing by ear skills nothing beats time spent with a CD player or iPod, wearing out the rewind key while working out your favourite tracks.
-Working on your aural skills will give you a serious advantage and speed the process up considerably though!
+Working on your aural skills with dedicated play by ear training will give you a serious advantage and speed the process up considerably though!